 Prepare vegetables.
 In saute pan heat oil or water over medium heat.
 Saute garlic, onion, bell pepper, carrots and celery for about 5 minutes.
 Add spices mixing well to incorporate.
 Set aside to cool.

-Using a submersion blender or food processor, blend 3/4 of the lentil mixture.
+Using an immersion blender or food processor, blend 3/4 of the lentil mixture.
 For me this was an important part, I tried it other ways and this worked to help as a binder.
-If using a submersion blender, tilt your pot slightly to the side for easier blending.
+If using an immersion blender, tilt your pot slightly to the side for easier blending.
 Alternately, you can mash the lentils with a potato masher or fork.

 Combine sauteed vegetables with the lentils, oats, oat flour and flax egg, mix well.
-Taste, adding pepper and salt as needed.
-Or any other herb or spice you might like.
+Taste, adding salt and pepper as needed, or any other herb or spice you might like.
 Place mixture into a loaf pan lined with parchment paper, leaving it overlapping for easy removal later.
 Press down firmly filling in along the edges too.

 Prepare your glaze by combining all ingredients in a small bowl, mix until incorporated.
 I recommend making each tablespoon heaping so you have plenty of this great sauce on top.
 Spread over top of loaf and bake in oven for about 45 - 50 minutes.
 Let cool a bit before slicing.